yourselfhosted/slash/docs/getting-started/subscription.md

 It's unlimited for now, but please do not abuse it.

-### Can I get a refund if Slash doesn't meet my needs?
+### Can I get a refund if Monotreme doesn't meet my needs?

 Yes, absolutely!
 You can contact us with `yourselfhosted@gmail.com`.
 I will refund you as soon as possible.